huggingface/blog/time-series-transformers.md

     student_t
 ```

-This is an important difference with Transformers for NLP, where the head typically consists of just a single linear layer.
+This is an important difference with Transformers for NLP, where the head typically consists of a fixed categorical distribution.

 ## Define Transformations

 Next, we define the transformations for the data, in particular for the creation of the time features (based on the dataset or universal ones).

 Again, we'll use the GluonTS library for this.
 We define a `Chain` of transformations (which is a bit comparable to `torchvision.transforms.Compose` for images).
-It allows to combine several transformations in a single pipeline.
+It allows us to combine several transformations into a single pipeline.

 ```python